 To participate, submit your anecdotes using the form on this page.
 Tell us why you have the name you do.
 Were you named after a beloved family member?
 Or perhaps your name was inspired by a dream, an emotion, an event in Islamic history, or something entirely different.
 What language is your name in – and what does it mean in English?

 It’s up to you how you tell the story, but try to include information regarding how you feel about the name and how it has influenced your life (or that of your child).
 Are you content with the name?
 Has anything funny or interesting happened because of your name?
 Would you choose the same name again?
 It’s okay to submit different stories for different names.

 Note: Be relatively brief (300 to 500 words per name) – and please stick to first names only.

 Ideally, I’d like to collect at least 100 different names (50 male and 50 female).
 If you send me a submission, this means you are giving me permission to include it in the book, which will most likely be both a print book and an e-book.
 I am not offering compensation for these stories, but I will offer a free e-book in Kindle format to each person who participates.
 You are also welcome to include your full name, website, and title with your submissions.
 Include this information at the end of your submissions.

 Example: Submitted by Amel Abdullah (www.arabicandmore.com), Freelance Writer and Arabic to English Translator

 I cannot guarantee the publication of all submissions, but I will do my best to include as many as possible.
 Make sure to include your e-mail address so that I can contact you regarding any edits that may be needed.

-The deadline for submissions is October 15, 2017.
+UPDATE: The new deadline for submissions is December 31, 2017.
 If you have any questions, feel free to post a comment.

 Finally, please help this project succeed by submitting your anecdotes and inviting your friends to participate.
 I can’t wait to see your names in print!